gbajaj7/gbajaj7.github.io/README.md

 ## Running in dev environment

 1.  `cd YOUR_APPLICATION`
+2. `yarn`
+3. `yarn start`
+- probably don't need other stuff

 2.  `npm install`
 3.  `npm start`
+4. `yarn run deploy` for gh pages

 ## .env file

 This file contains various environment variables that you can configure.

+# Running the storybook

+We have detected common components and have generated possible variants of it.To check the documentation of generated common components by integrating storybook, Please follow below steps.

+## Install and Initializes

+      npx storybook init

+## Run the Storybook

+      npm run storybook

 ## Folder Structure